AVA Board of Directors

 The AVA is governed by a distinguished Board of Directors, each of which is appointed according to the association’s constitution.

 Six directors are elected by members, and three are nominated by each of the three largest special interest groups.
 All directors have a three-year term, and the President and Vice President are elected by the Board with their powers and responsibilities detailed in the constitution.

 Warwick is an experienced equine practitioner who has practised in the Northern Suburbs of Perth for over 30 years.
 He has held numerous positions on the Equine Veterinarians Australia executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
 He is an ex-Chairman and Director of Equestrian Australia.
-He currently owns and manages a five vet equine hospital and has previously owned mixed and small animal based practices.
-Warwick is an AVA Fellow.
+He currently works as an independent clinician and veterinary business consultant.

 Matthew has been a member of the AVA and the Australian Cattle Veterinarians (ACV) for almost 20 years.
 Matthew's dedication to cattle veterinarians is reflected in his substantial service to the ACV and he has served as ACV President, ACV Vice President and ACV Treasurer all for a number of years.
 Matthew is an Accredited Pregnancy Testing examiner for Australian Cattle Veterinarians and an Australian Veterinary Reserve Member since inception.
 David has been director and shareholder of Southern Riverina Vets, Cowbank Pty Ltd and Northern group lead Apiam Animal Health.

 Dr Sally Colgan - Director